anouarharrou/jenkins-apache/README.md

 # DevOps Setup Repository

-This repository contains scripts to set up a DevOps environment with Jenkins, Apache, and Ansible on Ubuntu.
+This repository provides a streamlined solution for setting up a robust DevOps environment on Ubuntu, leveraging Jenkins for continuous integration, Apache as a reverse proxy for a custom domain, and Ansible for automation.
+The setup includes the generation of a self-signed SSL certificate to ensure secure communication.

 ## Installation